heresywolves/cv-application/README.md

 # CV Application

-This allows creating a CV or a resume based on a simple form input.
+This app allows creating a CV or a resume based on a simple form input.

-Buit with React as part of the Odin Project curriculum.
+Built with React as part of the Odin Project curriculum.